 FamiSafe - The Best Facebook Parental Control for Parents

 FamiSafe is a complete and feature-rich parental control app that can help you take back control of the way that your children are using Facebook, other social media websites, and in fact the of their mobile devices.

 Depending on your child, the US average for social media usage varies from 4-7 hours per day, which is a huge amount of time if left unchecked.
-Instead, using apps like FamiSafe will allow you to track how long your child is actually using their Facebook app for.
+Instead, using apps like FamiSafe will allow you to track how long your child is actually using their Facebook app.

 With this information, you can then choose to block the application completely until you’re happy to enable it again.
 What’s more, you can also play around with the scheduling features.

 For example, if your child is at school, or studying, or is supposed to be going to bed, you can block access to Facebook on a scheduling basis during these times.

 10 Ideal for Facebook Parental Controls

-While Facebook parental controls don’t come with a range of parental controls features, there are many that we would to see.
-Here’s ten of our favourite;
+While Facebook parental controls don’t come with a range of parental controls features, there are many that we would see.
+Here’s ten of our favorite;